jmacdonald2010/stock-scanner/readme.md

 This is very much still a work in progress.
 The MVP will run after market close, fetch the new data, and store it.
 Future iterations of this project will include a script to automatically send emails with important updates on my holdings and stocks that may be worth keeping a closer eye on.
 I also hope to build a dashboard (using Dash) that can be run locally.

+The notebooks are mostly for sketching out ideas or trying features of packages I haven't used before.

 The plan is to deploy the project to a Raspberry Pi in my home.

 ## Roadmap